albertdahlin/aoc-2022-c/README.md

 My goal here is to execute all 25 solutions in less than 1ms total time.

 ## Assumptions & rules:

 - Input must be used as the string is given to you by AOC.
 No pre-processing allowed.
-- Assume input is correct and that it always ends with a new line.
+- You can assume the input is correctly formated and that it always ends with a new line.
+- Your program must print the correct result from other peoples input aswell (cheater).
 - Result from both part 1 and part 2 must be printed.
-- Times are averaged over multiple runs.
+- Times can be averaged over multiple runs.
 - All bets are off when it comes to hardware.
 Use your quantum computer, ASIC, FPGA, graphics card or whatever fancy thing you have.

 ## Progress

-Here are some timings from my old trusty i7 desktop.
+Here are some timings from my old trusty 2012 i7 (3770K) desktop.

 | Day  | Time  |
 | ---: | ----: |